 A set of tools for NWS weather reporting and radar image compositing.
-These tools have been tested on Mac OS (with Homebrew or similar package manager for dependencies), Linux, and Cygwin.
+These tools have been tested on Windows 10, Mac OS (with Homebrew or similar package manager for dependencies), Linux, and Cygwin.
 These scripts utilize services provided by the United States NWS, and can therefore only report weather for locations within the United States.

 A shell script that, given latitude and longitude, produces a plain-text weather report from the NWS.
 It uses the Lynx web browser in dump mode to retrieve the content as plain text.
 Some additional text processing is utilized to trim the top and bottom of the report.